cindyorangis/so-rag/README.md

 ### Procedure manuals (with screenshots)

 Procedure manuals like the IRP manual are chunked by section heading and have their screenshots automatically described using a local vision model.
+A public URL is stored with each chunk so agents can open the source PDF directly to the cited page.

 **First, install and start Ollama:**